Frugal-hacking my way through a month without pay.Posted by Donna Freedman on Feb 27, 2012 | 41 comments

 Selling stuff.
 For at least 18 months I’ve had two boxing programs and two small plastic sports action figures sitting in my living room.
 Just never got around to putting them up on eBay.
 During my vacation I listed all four and to my utter shock they brought in more than $1,200.
 That’s a nice payday substitute.
 (Went right into my savings account, though.
 I figure if I need it to pay bills I can always pull it back out.)

 Using rewards points.
-When I wanted to see the Metropolitan Opera broadcast of “Gotterdammerung,” I paid with a movie gift card I got for free by using credit card points.
+When I wanted to see the Metropolitan Opera broadcast of “Gotterdammerung,” I paid with a movie gift card I got for free by using points from a rewards credit card.
 The same credit card got me $25 in scrip to Panera, so I was able to treat myself to rustic bread and good bagels during my time off.

 Pantry challenge.
 Since late January I’ve bought only milk, fruit, eggs and a few vegetables.
 The rest of my ingredients came from the cupboards and freezer.